Abelian threefolds with imaginary multiplication: Introduction

 \textbf{Notation and terminology.} Throughout this article, $K$ is a number field and~$\bK$ denotes a fixed algebraic closure.
-For $X$ an abelian variety defined over $K$ and $L$ a field extension of $K$, we write $X_L$ to denote the base change of $X$ from $K$ to $L$, and $\End(X_L)$ to denote the endomorphisms defined over $L$.
-For $F$ a number field, we let $\cO_F$ denote its ring of integers, and $h_F$, its class number.
-For $n\in \Z$, a rational prime $\ell$, and a $\Q_\ell[G_K]$-module $V$, we write $V(n)$ to denote the $n$th Tate twist $V\otimes \chi_\ell^{n}$, where $\chi_\ell$ denotes the $\ell$-adic cyclotomic character.
-We denote the induction of a representation from $G_L$ to $G_K$ by $\Ind^K_L$.
+For $X$ an abelian variety defined over $K$ and $L$ a field extension of $K$, we write $X_L$ to denote the base change of $X$ from $K$ to $L$, and $\End(X_L)$ to denote the ring of endomorphisms defined over $L$.
+In particular, $\End(X_K) = \End(X)$ denotes the ring of endomorphisms defined over $K$.